 As someone who has spent the majority of her career in marketing, I’ve had to run a lot of contests.
 When I ran two simultaneously, one for $300 and another for a $150 iPod, the iPod contest was more popular by miles.
 I found this so strange.
 For $300, you could buy two iPods.
 So, I set out to do some research.
 What I found, was kinda terrifying.

 There is a subculture on the internet of crowds of people playing games and filling out forms.
 They spend all day on forums and directories, clicking links and posting comments.
 Every day.
 All day long.
 For no pay.

 What they’re doing it for, instead, is for prizes.

 These people are contesting.
 What is contesting?
 Well, it’s just what it sounds like.
 Contesting is the act of entering a lot of contests and sweepstakes.
 Most people partake in this activity online, but contests and sweepstakes are entered in real life as well.
-The idea behind it is, the more contests you enter, the more odds there are you’ll win something.
+The idea behind it is the more contests you enter, the better the odds are you’ll win something.
 Anything.

 But does it work?
 Is it worth the time?

 I can, beyond any shadow of a doubt, tell you that yes, yes it does work.
 Ladies and Godless Men, I won a goddamned door.

 In my research, I entered a few contests myself.
 Not many at all.
 I’d say in my career, I’ve spent a good week, total, researching contests and entering them and I have won four.

 The first time, I won a grilling cookbook by Bobby Flay.
 Once, I won a trip to a Bridal Fair in another city.
 Another time, I won tickets to the premiere of a movie.
 None of these wins, though, compared to winning a $1500 solid oak front door.